embrace-io/embrace-docs/content/ios/linking-embrace.md

 and embedding settings.
 Make sure to choose "Embed without signing" as the Embrace binary is distributed in an already signed format.

-{{< figure src="/docs/images/ios-embed-framework.png" alt="Using the General tab" title="General tab" caption="Using the General tab to configure embedding the Embrace framework" >}}
+{{< image src="/docs/images/ios-embed-framework.png" alt="Using the General tab" title="General tab" caption="Using the General tab to configure embedding the Embrace framework" width="736" height="491" >}}

 At this point you've completed the manual integration of Embrace.
 You can now import the Embrace module into your application and perform a test build to make